 Wallwisher went through a period when it was very buggy, but they’ve come on strong over the past year to become a top-notch tool.

-Corkboard Me, my personal favorite these days, is an easier and more functional Wallwisher-like tool.
+Corkboard Me is a Wallwisher-like tool.
 The site has just announced the ability to embed your virtual bulletin boards, which you are unable to do with Wallwisher.
 Other features include real-time collaboration and a chat room for the people collaborating.
 You can post images, but not videos.
-No registration is necessary.
+You used to be able to use it without registration, but changed that so now you do….

 Popplet is like Wallwisher on steroids.
 You can make an online “bulletin-board” with virtual “post-its” (called “popplets), just like in Wallwisher.
 And, except for the fact you have to register to use it, Popplet is just as easy and, in some ways, easier to use with a lot more functionality.
 With Popplet, you search for images and videos on the Web directly within the “popplet” instead of copying and pasting the url address (as you need to do in Wallwisher).
 You can draw within the “popplet” and it doesn’t appear to have an limit on the number of characters you can use.
 You can connect the “popplets.”
 You can also embed the whole thing.